 While citrus fruits are a fantastic source of vitamin C, these highly acidic fruits can be detrimental to tooth enamel.
 Studies have shown lemons and grapefruits pose the greatest risks, while oranges have shown to be less erosive.

-Starchy Foods: Soft Breads, Pastries, Potato Chips and Crackers
+Starchy Foods: Soft Bread, Pastries, Potato Chips and Crackers

 When it comes to starchy foods, the rule is anything that clumps can cause damage.
-Refined carbohydrates that get stuck in your teeth have all the time they need to convert to acid and breed cavity causing bacterial.
+Refined carbohydrates that get stuck in your teeth have all the time they need to convert to acid and breed cavity-causing bacteria.

 Hard and Soft Candies and Dried Fruit